cdevents/community/rfc/cdevents-translator.md

 ## Webhook CDEvents Adapter

 ### Overview:
-This design describes the approaches to translate events from various Source Code Management (SCM) systems into CDEvents and sending them to configured message-broker, by using a common `webhook_cdevents_adapter`.
+This design describes the approaches to translate events from various Source Code Management (SCM) systems into CDEvents and sending them to configured message-broker, by using a common `webhook-adapter`.

-A library `webhook_cdevents_adapter` will have an interface that can be implemented for various Source Code Management (SCM) systems like GitHub, Gerrit and Gitlab to translate events into CDEvents format.
+A library `webhook-adapter` will have an interface that can be implemented for various Source Code Management (SCM) systems like GitHub, Gerrit and Gitlab to translate events into CDEvents format.

 Different SCM systems or applications that are exposing events with webhooks can be configured and mapped with the corresponding CDEvent.